VEIN CONDITIONS & TREATMENTS

 Deep Vein Thrombosis (DVT)

-DVT is a medical emergency and needs to be evaluated quickly to help prevent it from breaking off and traveling to a lung.
+DVT is a medical emergency and needs to be evaluated quickly.

 DVT symptoms to pay attention to: